Meet Lucy Maloney: OneCity's Council By-election Candidate

 Born in Melbourne, Australia, Downtown Vancouver is Lucy Maloney’s chosen home.

-After earning a law degree and an MBA, and after pursuing a career in environmental law and in business, Lucy decided to focus on raising her family.
+After earning a law degree and an MBA, and building a career in both the public and private sector, Lucy decided to focus on raising her family.
 They settled in a rental home in the West End, two minutes from her children’s public school.
+After they were forced to move due to renovations, she and her kids started to bike to school.
+And that experience taught them that not everyone's housing is stable, and not everyone's commutes are safe.

 So she started to advocate for safe routes to school for her kids, and kids across Vancouver.
 First as the Chair of the Lord Roberts PAC, then as an advocate with the Vancouver DPAC - and finally as a fighter for safe streets with Vision Zero Vancouver.